jdede/inet-showcases/docs/visualizer/networknode/index.md

 Firstly, we have to set the 3D model's file name that will represent the network node.
 After this, we can use the `scale`, `trans` and `rot` keywords to transform the model.
-These arguments can be used in any order and separated by dots.
+These keywords can be used in any order and separated by dots.
 The model's size will be multiplied with the number before the `scale` keyword.
-If we want to use decimal fraction like *0.8*, it must be written between parentheses, e.g `(0.8).scale`.
+If we want to use decimal fraction, it must be written between parentheses, e.g `(0.8).scale`.
 By using `trans` keyword, the model can be translated by a certain value along the X, Y and Z axes.
-The values separated by commas.
-The format is `X,Y,Z.trans`.
+The values of the axes are separated by commas.
+The format of the `trans` keyword is `X,Y,Z.trans`.
-Using `rot` keyword is similar to using `trans` but it will rotate the model around the X, Y and Z axes, e.g `X,Y,Z.rot`.
+By using the `rot` keyword the model can be rotated by a certain degree around the X, Y and Z axes.
+The format of the `rot` keyword is `X,Y,Z.rot`.
+However, note, that X and Z axes are the same in 2D canvas and 3D osg scene but the Y axis is mirrored in 3D osg scene.

 Examine the following example.

 `*.exampleNode.osgModel = "example.osg.2.scale.0,0,10.trans.180,0,90.rot"`.<br>

-- `example.osg` is the file name of the external 3D model that represents the `exampleNode` network node
+- `example.osg` is the file name of the external 3D model that represents the `exampleNode` network node,
-- `2.scale` scales `example.osg` to 200%
+- `2.scale` scales `example.osg` to 200%,
-- `0,0,10.trans` translates `example.osg` 10 units upwards
+- `0,0,10.trans` translates `example.osg` 10 units upwards,
 - `180,0,90.rot.rot` rotates `example.osg` 180 degrees around the X axis
-and 90 degrees around the Z axis
+and 90 degrees around the Z axis,
 - The parts of the parameter string are separated by dots.

 Color of the 3D model also can be changed by using the `osgModelColor` parameter.